-It’s undeniable that Louis Vuitton is one of the most coveted and popular handbag brands in the world.
-Their classic designs and characteristic “LV” monogram pattern are recognizable almost everywhere and are markers of this brand’s iconic and exclusive status.
+It’s undeniable that Louis Vuitton is one of the most coveted status symbol handbag brands in the world.
+Their classic designs and characteristic “LV” monogram pattern are known to almost everyone and are markers of this brand’s iconic and exclusive status.

 With so many people being familiar with these bags, you’d think that one would be able to recognize a fake bag in an instant, right?
 Unfortunately, it’s not so simple.

 Due to their luxury status, high price tag, and celebrity endorsers, everyone seems to want to get their hands on one of these iconic styles.
 Unfortunately, this has led to a massive influx of knockoff reproductions, or dupes as they’re often referred to as.

 Did you know Louis Vuitton is the most counterfeited luxury brand in the world?
 Counterfeiting is so bad that a court ruled eBay pay LVMH, the parent company of Louis Vuitton, $61 million because 90% of the bags on eBay were counterfeit.

 Since these bags have been around for so long, counterfeiters have only gotten more skilled in the recreation of Louis Vuitton bags.
 Moreover, e-commerce websites have only made weeding out the fakes more difficult for those looking to score a deal.
 So how does one spot a fake Louis Vuitton bag?

 Today, we’ll be talking all about how to tell if you have a real Louis Vuitton bag and some of the key ways you can spot a fake while shopping.

 10 Ways to Spot a Fake Louis Vuitton Bag